 Since Exodus 12:29–32 indicates that the pharaoh survived the 10th plague, he must not have been a firstborn son.
 Amenhotep II was not the firstborn son of Thutmose III.
 He had an older brother named Amenemhat, who apparently died before he could assume the throne.
 Therefore, Amenhotep II fits this qualification for the exodus pharaoh.

-Additionally, since the exodus pharaoh’s firstborn son died in the 10th plague, the following pharaoh must not have been a firstborn.
-Thutmose IV succeeded Amenhotep II to the throne, but the Dream Stele, an inscription between the paws of the Great Sphinx, suggests that he usurped the throne, apparently from his older brother, who was named Amenhotep.
-Yet no records refer to Amenhotep, the heir apparent, as Amenhotep II’s eldest son.
+Additionally, the exodus pharaoh’s firstborn died in the 10th plague.
+Therefore, the following pharaoh must not have been a firstborn, either.
+Thutmose IV succeeded Amenhotep II to the throne.
+According to an inscription between the paws of the Great Sphinx, the Dream Stele, Thutmose IV usurped the throne from his older brother.
+Also named Amenhotep, there are no records referring to this older brother, the heir apparent, as Amenhotep II’s eldest son.

 Traditionally, Amenhotep II’s eldest son should have been named Thutmose.
 A wall painting at Thebes displays a young Thutmose, likely Amenhotep II’s eldest son.
 Thutmose must have died in childhood since there are no later records of him.
-This would have made his younger brother, Amenhotep, the heir apparent, until an even younger brother, Thutmose IV, usurped the throne.
-If Amenhotep II was indeed the pharaoh of the exodus, then his eldest son, Thutmose, was the one who died in the 10th plague.
+This would have made his younger brother, Amenhotep, the heir apparent.
+But later, an even younger brother, Thutmose IV, usurped the throne form him.
+If Amenhotep II was indeed the pharaoh of the exodus, then his eldest son, Thutmose, died in the 10th plague.

 The Red Sea Crossing

-Although there is no direct evidence of the length of Amenhotep II’s reign, it must have been at least 26 years since an inscribed wine juglet commemorates year 26 of his reign.
-It is possible, however, that he reigned for at least 30 or 35 years, since a fragmentary inscription appears to mark either his 30th or 35th regnal year.
+Although there is no direct evidence of the length of Amenhotep II’s reign, it must have been at least 26 years.
+An inscribed wine juglet found commemorates year 26 of his reign.
+It is possible, however, that he reigned for at least 30 or 35 years.
+A fragmentary inscription appears to mark either his 30th or 35th regnal year.
 Furthermore, Amenhotep II celebrated a sed festival, which traditionally celebrated a pharaoh’s 30th regnal year.
-Petrovich tentatively suggests that Amenhotep II reigned 37 1/3 years in total, of which the first 2 1/3 consisted of a co-regency with his father.
+Petrovich tentatively suggests that Amenhotep II reigned 37 1/3 years in total.
+Of these years, the first 2 1/3 consisted of a co-regency with his father.
 Records show that Amenhotep II began his reign at 18 years of age.
 Therefore, he must have died at the age of 55.

 Egyptian Military Campaigns

 Amenhotep II’s father, Thutmose III, was renowned for his military prowess and led 17 military campaigns into the Levant.
 By contrast, Amenhotep II led only two or three.
-Early in his career, Amenhotep II sought widespread fame and glory, so it seems odd that he conducted so few campaigns.
-This sharp decline seems to indicate a lessening of Egyptian power, perhaps due to the loss of their slave base and military.
+Early in his career, Amenhotep II sought widespread fame and glory.
+It seems therefore odd that he conducted so few campaigns.
+This sharp decline seems to indicate a lessening of Egyptian power.
+Perhaps this was due to the loss of their slave base and military.

 Amenhotep II’s first military campaign occurred after the death of his father, Thutmose III.
-The purpose of this campaign would have been to establish his authority as the new pharaoh and to quell rebellions that arose in the wake of his father’s death.
+The purpose of this campaign would be to establish his authority as the new pharaoh and quell rebellions that arose in the wake of his father’s death.

 Amenhotep II’s final military campaign appears to have occurred in 1446 BC, the biblical date for the exodus.
-The campaign occurred in November, a non-typical time of year for a military campaign, suggesting that it was planned on short notice.
-Additionally, this campaign was much shorter than the previous one, signifying that this campaign was not intended to expand the borders of Egypt’s area of control.
+The campaign occurred in November, a non-typical time of year for a military campaign.
+This suggests that it was planned on short notice.
+Additionally, this campaign was much shorter than the previous one.
+This signifies this campaign was not intended to expand the borders of Egypt’s area of control.

 Furthermore, following this campaign, a drastic change occurred in foreign policy.
 It appears that Amenhotep II signed a peace treaty with Mitanni, one of Egypt’s long-time enemies.
 This change in foreign policy could be due to Egypt’s weakened state after the loss of its military in the Red Sea.